tkwonn/text-snippet/README.md

 ![Screenshot 2024-12-22 at 15 04 40](https://github.com/user-attachments/assets/c3f689d7-3e92-46d1-a89b-2ccb407e9cfa)

-The `pastes` table uses a `hash_id` column to uniquely identify each snippet.
 When a user creates a new paste, `hash_id` is generated with a random, unique string that becomes part of the URL (`https://{domain}/{hash_id}`).
-A UNIQUE constraint on this column ensures that each paste has a distinct identifier.
+This identifier is stored in the `hash_id` column of the `pastes` table with a UNIQUE constraint to ensure that each paste has a distinct identifier.

 The `migrations` table, which contains `id` and `filename` columns, is required for our custom-built migration tool.
 This table is utilized as a stack to enable database migrations and rollbacks.

+### Data Retention

+- The application automatically deletes pastes that are expired (based on the `expired_at` column) using a cron job that runs daily.

 <br>